kkruecke/cplus-documentation/notes/tree234.rst

     }

     /*
      TODO: The comments here sometimes be confuse predecessor with successor; likewise, the comments for iterator::getSuccessor confuse the successor with the predecessor!
+Make these comments clearer.
     Two cases are possible: 1.) when current is an internal node and 2.) when current is a leaf node. case 2:
     If current is a leaf node, and if it is a a 3-node and key-index is 1, then the predecessor is trivial: the first key is the predecessor.
 If, however, the key_index is 0, we ascend the parent